department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/payment-history/research/usability-study-6-2024/conversation-guide.md

 -   Any information missing that you’d like to see?

--   Let's say you received an email notifying you that the Chapter 33 education housing debt was due and the link took you to this page.
+-   Let's say you received an email notifying you that the Post-9/11 GI Bill debt for housing was due and the link took you to this page.
 What link would you click on to find out more information about this debt?

     **Success criteria:**

-  - [ ]    "Review Details" link on Ch 33 card (pass)
+  - [ ]    "Review Details" link on Post-9/11 GI Bill debt for housing card (pass)

-  - [ ]    "Resolve this balance" link on Ch 33 card (partial pass)
+  - [ ]    "Resolve this balance" link Post-9/11 GI Bill debt for housing card (partial pass)

    - [ ]   Any other link (fail)